emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Achievement Watcher Note

-Current cache server does not include all games, some games will not appear

-You need a Steam Web API key for the app to get data from Steam

-You can get one by filling out this form `https://steamcommunity.com/dev/apikey`

-Enter your key in Settings > Advanced

-If it doesn't show up after doing this, make sure that the goldberg emulator settings are set correctly

-***

 #### Steam Currency Converter Note

 For instant currency conversion : Go to Firefox's extensions settings, click on the add-on, enter the permissions section and allow the sites there